-70.00 per cent respondents were found to have technological gap both in insect and pest management and harvesting which is also followed by 63.00 per cent respondent both in line sowing and chemical fertilizer application.
+70.00 % respondents were found to have technological gap both in insect and pest management and harvesting which is also followed by 63.00 % respondent both in line sowing and chemical fertilizer application.
 Further, the technological gap was also found in weed management (61.00 %), farm yard manure application (52.00 %).
-49.00 per cent respondents were found to have technological gap both in weed management and post-harvest management, followed by 25.00 per cent and 20.00 per cent in transplanting and broadcasting, respectively.
+49.00 % respondents were found to have technological gap both in weed management and post-harvest management, followed by 25.00 % and 20.00 % in transplanting and broadcasting, respectively.

-Similarly, the findings also disclose regarding the respondents of Manipur in which almost all (99.00%) and 96.00 per cent respondents were seen to have technological gap in seed treatment and seed rate followed by 90.00 per cent, 86.00 per cent and 79.00 per cent respondents in bio-fertilizer application, SRI method and selection of rice variety, respectively.
-It was also found that 77.00 per cent and 73.00 per cent respondents were having the technological gap in both chemical fertilizer application and disease management as well as in both irrigation drainage and insect and pest management, respectively followed by 72.00 per cent, 64.00 per cent, 61.00 per cent, 53.00 per cent and 47.00 per cent in weed management, harvesting, farm yard manure application, line sowing and transplanting, respectively.
-The data reveal that 26.00 per cent of respondents had technological gap both in seedling transplanting and post-harvest management.
-Further, technological gap was found in broadcasting by 21.00 per cent respondents.
+Similarly, the findings also disclose regarding the respondents of Manipur in which almost all (99.00%) and 96.00 % respondents were seen to have technological gap in seed treatment and seed rate followed by 90.00 %, 86.00 per cent and 79.00 % respondents in bio-fertilizer application, SRI method and selection of rice variety, respectively.
+It was also found that 77.00 % and 73.00 % respondents were having the technological gap in both chemical fertilizer application and disease management as well as in both irrigation drainage and insect and pest management, respectively followed by 72.00 %, 64.00 %, 61.00 %, 53.00 % and 47.00 % in weed management, harvesting, farm yard manure application, line sowing and transplanting, respectively.
+The data reveal that 26.00 % of respondents had technological gap both in seedling transplanting and post-harvest management.
+Further, technological gap was found in broadcasting by 21.00 % respondents.

-The average number of respondents who had technological gap was 61.70 per cent in Chhattisgarh while it was 66.47 per cent respondents in Manipur.
-The difference between Chhattisgarh and Manipur was found to be -7.73 per cent which meant that the respondents of Chhattisgarh were having seven times lesser technological gap than that of Manipur.
+The average number of respondents who had technological gap was 61.70 % in Chhattisgarh while it was 66.47 % respondents in Manipur.
+The difference between Chhattisgarh and Manipur was found to be -7.73 % which meant that the respondents of Chhattisgarh were having seven times lesser technological gap than that of Manipur.

 3.2 Technological gap index in recommended rice production technology

 The data regarding technological gap index is presented below in Table 3.
 From the study, it was found that in the State of Chhattisgarh, among all the cultivation practices of rice the highest technological gap index was found in bio-fertilizer application (92.50 %), followed by seed treatment (91.50 %), SRI method (75.50 %) and seed rate (70.50 %).
-Further, the technological gap index in selection of rice variety, disease management, insect and pest management, chemical fertilizer application, line sowing, farm yard manure application, harvesting and weed management were found to be 60.50 per cent, 59.00 per cent, 57.00 per cent, 51.50 per cent, 50.50 per cent, 43.50 per cent, 38.50 per cent, and 34.50 per cent, respectively.
-The technological index of 26.50 per cent was found both in irrigation drainage and post-harvest management.
+Further, the technological gap index in selection of rice variety, disease management, insect and pest management, chemical fertilizer application, line sowing, farm yard manure application, harvesting and weed management were found to be 60.50 %, 59.00 %, 57.00 %, 51.50 %, 50.50 %, 43.50 %, 38.50 %, and 34.50 %, respectively.
+The technological index of 26.50 % was found both in irrigation drainage and post-harvest management.
 Thus, the lowest technological gap index was found in transplanting (13.50 %), broadcasting (12.00 %) and seedling transplanting (8.50 %).